Worried about how duplicate content might be hurting your SEO value and rankings? Or looking to learn how to fix it?

 if you ever came across the situation of sudden SEO ranking drop then mostly caused by content duplication or poor link building.

-With all the buzz around duplicate content SEO impact, it does get confusing for site owners about how Google exactly deals with it.
+With all the buzz around duplicate content SEO penalty, it does get confusing for site owners about how Google exactly deals with it.

 In general, there is no harsh penalty by Google for duplication content.
-Read Google’s official guide about the duplicate content penalty.
+Read Google’s official guide about the duplicate content and how it handles it.
 Having said that, it is a curtain that ranking a website or a page becomes difficult if you have excessive duplicate content.

 Google simply carries out a web deduplication process where it clusters all the duplicate URLs into one group.
 It then consolidates the URLs based on different properties like link popularity to the representative URL and as such ranks up the best content.